GabrielH-02/Harmony-Haven-Hotels/README.md

 Accessibility on the whole site

-* Home page: The page has been through the develoer tool Lighthouse on chrome, the accessibility score comes to 95%.
+* Home page: The page has been through the developer tool Lighthouse on Chrome, the accessibility score comes to 95%.

 ![accessibility-source on home page](documentation/lighthouse-home-results.png)

-* Destinations page: The page has been through the develoer tool Lighthouse on chrome, the accessibility score comes to 95%.
+* Destinations page: The page has been through the developer tool Lighthouse on Chrome, and the accessibility score comes to 95%.

 ![accessibility-source on the destination page](documentation/lighthouse-destinations-results.png)

-* Sign Up page: The page has been through the develoer tool Lighthouse on chrome, the accessibility score comes to 96%.
+* Sign Up page: The page has been through the developer tool Lighthouse on Chrome, the accessibility score comes to 96%.

 ![accessibility-source on the sign-up page](documentation/lighthouse-signup-results.png)

-* Landing page: The page has been through the develoer tool Lighthouse on chrome, the accessibility score comes to 95%.
+* Landing page: The page has been through the developer tool Lighthouse on Chrome, the accessibility score comes to 95%.

 ![accessibility-source on the landing page](documentation/lighthouse-landing-results.png)